Chris O'Moore

-Chris O'Moore (formerly Christoforos Schuff; born February 6, 1979, in Sacramento, California as Christopher Michael Schuff) is a former Greek-Orthodox priest, musician and artist, recognized for his humanitarian work and social activism.
+Chris O'Moore (formerly Christoforos Schuff; born February 6, 1979, in Sacramento, California, as Christopher Michael Schuff) is a former Greek-Orthodox priest, musician and artist recognized for his humanitarian work and social activism.
 He is known for his writings and discourses on religion and society, social justice, human rights and participation in inter-faith dialogue.
 O'Moore has appeared in the media regularly, especially in Norway and Greece, since 2006.
+He lived full-time as a trans woman from 2020, known as "Christine", before detransitioning in 2023.
 He has been the subject of several documentaries and in various programs in Europe and the United States for his work with refugees.

-O'Moore has been described as "a bit unorthodox" and "Colorful in black", due to his way of life and stances on certain religious and social issues.
+O'Moore has been described as "unorthodox" (translated) and "colorful in black" (translated), due to his way of life and stances on certain religious and social issues.

 Early life and education

 O'Moore was born in Carmichael, Sacramento County, California as the child of John W. Schuff and Lynn M. Mapes.
-O'Moore has one older brother and in his teenage years resided periodically with two foster families.
+O'Moore has one older brother and in her teenage years resided periodically with two foster families.
 At 17 he was featured in The Sacramento Bee as an up-and-coming magician.

 O'Moore was enrolled in two private, Christian schools until completing middle school and graduated from Rio Americano High School in 1997.
 He holds a master's degree in religious studies from the University of Agder in Norway, a graduate diploma in music pedagogy from the Ministry of Education, Research and Religious Affairs of Greece, in addition to undergraduate studies in subjects such as linguistics, history, pedagogy, organic agriculture, gender and equality studies and law.
 He is a certified teacher (lektor) in Norway.
 O'Moore is a certified Combat medic and has voluntarily done evacuation work on the frontline in Ukraine in 2022 and 2023.

 Religious life

 O'Moore attended several non-denominational churches in the Sacramento area throughout his childhood and youth.
 From 2001 O'Moore resided for extended periods of time annually at the Saint Ignatios Monastery (Limonos Monastery) on the Greek Island of Lesvos where he was baptized in 2006.
-He was ordained a deacon under the Archdiocese of Russian Orthodox churches in Western Europe in Paris in 2007 and a priest in 2008 in Oslo.
+He was ordained a deacon under the Archdiocese of Russian Orthodox churches in Western Europe in Paris in 2007 and a priest in 2008 in Oslo, then a part of the Ecumenical Patriarchate of Constantinople.

 O'Moore expressed that he feared being excommunicated or defrocked by the Orthodox church for his positions and beliefs, commenting "I sometimes wonder if I can continue to wear the same dress as priests who have ideas totally opposed to mine."